centre-for-language-evolution/simlang2021/index.md

 ## Assessment

-Details to be confirmed, but there wil be two assignments, with the following deadlines:
+Details to be confirmed, but there will be two assignments, with the following deadlines:

 - 4th March at noon
 - 8th April at noon